ianling/jaeger-opentelemetry-client/README.md

 Initializes all the necessary `otel` things to enable sending traces to Jaeger.

-Simply call the `InitializeJaeger()` function at the beginning of your application and provide a Jaeger Agent host via the `OTEL_EXPORTER_JAEGER_AGENT_HOST` environment variable.
+Simply call the `InitializeJaeger()` function at the beginning of your application and provide a Jaeger Collector host via the `OTEL_EXPORTER_OTLP_TRACES_ENDPOINT` environment variable.
+See: https://opentelemetry.io/docs/concepts/sdk-configuration/otlp-exporter-configuration/#otel_exporter_otlp_traces_endpoint

+Example: `OTEL_EXPORTER_OTLP_TRACES_ENDPOINT=http://my-api-endpoint:4318/v1/traces`

-This package is safe to import and use even if you do not provide a Jaeger Agent host.
+This package is safe to import and use even if you do not provide a Jaeger Collector host.
 This is useful when running code in a local development environment, for example, where you may not have access to a Jaeger Agent.
 All calls to this package, as well as the `otel` package, effectively become no-ops.